Rooted America: Immobility and Segregation of the Intercounty Migration Network: DATA AND METHODS

-where $Dis_{AB}$ is the dissimilarity score of racial composition between county A and county B, $P(A)$ is the total population size of county A and $P(A)_i$ is the population size of the i-th racial group in county A. We follow the Census to consider the following five racial categories, Hispanic or Latino, Non-Hispanic Black or African American, Non-Hispanic Asian, Non-Hispanic White, and population with the other racial identifications.
-The difference is divided by two to make the theoretical value of the score ranging from 0 to 100\%.
-The larger the dissimilarity score, the more different the two counties are in the measured dimension, and the less migration is expected according to the hypotheses.
+where $R_{AB}$ is the dissimilarity score of racial composition between county A and county B, $P(A)$ is the total population size of county A and $P(A)_i$ is the population size of the i-th racial group in county A. We follow the Census to consider the following five racial/ethnic categories, Hispanic or Latino, Non-Hispanic Black or African American, Non-Hispanic Asian, Non-Hispanic White, and population with the other racial identifications.
+The difference is divided by two to make the theoretical value of the score range from 0 to 1.
+The higher the dissimilarity score, the more different the two counties are in the measured dimension, and the less migration is expected according to the hypotheses.

-\textit{Network covariates.} We utilize the mutuality measurement in the ergm.count R package to study reciprocity of migration flows (\citealt{krivitsky_modeling_2013}).
-The reciprocity statistic calculates the summation of minimum value of each pair of edges by dyad.
-Formally,

-where $\mathbb{Y}$ is the set of all ${i,j}$ pairs.
-A positive coefficient for $g_m$ indicates reciprocity within the network, such that a large migration flow is more likely to have a larger counter current rather than a smaller one, \emph{ceteris paribus}.
+\textit{Network covariates.} We utilize the mutuality statistic in the ergm.count R package to measure reciprocity in migration flows (\citealt{krivitsky_modeling_2013}).\footnote{The reciprocity statistic calculates the summation of minimum value of each pair of edges by dyad.
+Formally, $ g_m(y)=\sum _{(i,j) \in \mathbb{Y}} min(y_{ij}, y_{ji} ) $, where $\mathbb{Y}$ denotes the set of all ${i,j}$ pairs. } A positive coefficient for indicates reciprocity within the network, such that a large migration flow is more likely to have a larger counter current rather than a smaller one, \emph{ceteris paribus}.

-The model also includes the number of migrants in the past 5-year window during 2006-2010 in logarithm from ACS as an edgewise covariate, to account for the association of migration flows over time, utilizing the temporal feature of TERGMs.
+The model also includes the number of migrants in the past 5-year window during 2006-2010 in log scale from ACS as an edgewise covariate, to account for the association of migration flows over time, utilizing the temporal feature of TERGMs.
 A positive coefficient for this term suggests the perpetuation of migration flows over time, while a negative coefficient suggests negative dependence between past and present flows.

-The waypoint flow is indicated by the summation of the volumetric flow for each county in the network.
-We adapt the definition of volumetric flow in fluid mechanics, which is equal to the volume of flows that goes inside and outside an entity, i.e. the minimum volume of inflow and outflow of a county.
-Formally: